PODCAST: Are Germaphobes Right to Be So Worried?Nov. 1, 2022

 DR. DREWS: Right.
 Yes.
 Now we have hand sanitizer, which really goes a long way to help with disinfecting the hands and creating a germ-free environment.

 ZACH: And I think, after the pandemic, I feel like everyone probably does or should have some hand sanitizer in their car.
 I mean, when I first started working here at Houston Methodist — all the hand sanitizer stations, everywhere, I thought it was great because I like being clean.
 It just it feels very refreshing no matter where you are.
 Like, you accumulate dirt, germs, whatever it may be over the day and like, oh, good, I'm rounding the corner and I can clean my hands off, you know?
 And I feel just a little refreshed there.
 So not that we need to put hand sanitizing stations in every room of your home or whatever, but just in a public place like that I've really appreciated the fact that you can go stores, restaurants, you know….that is a plus side of the pandemic right now.
-There hand sanitizing stations a good portion are places you go.
+There is hand sanitizing stations a good portion are places you go.

 DR. DREWS: Yeah, they're much more widely available.
 And hand sanitizers are great.
 They're not a substitute for washing your hands with soap and water, though.
-Soap and water still the very best mechanism for removing dirt germs from your hands.
+Soap and water is still the very best mechanism for removing dirt germs from your hands.
 But, when you don't have access to soap and water, then hand sanitizer is a great substitute.
 If your hands are visibly soiled, if you're working with, you know, chemicals, insect repellant, other oily substances, then the hand sanitizer is not as effective.
 And so those are times that you really want to make sure that you're using soap and water.
 After using the restroom, that's also a time to use soap and water instead of hand sanitizer.

 ZACH: Is this a bad analogy?
 But, you know, sometimes you're too lazy to brush your teeth.
 So, you use mouthwash, right?
-So, it helps a little bit, but you to do the full thing when you can.
+So, it helps a little bit, but you definitely want to do the full thing when you can.

 DR. DREWS: Yeah, I think that's a good analogy.